gbwilhelm/yacht/web/README.md

 yarn add aws-sdk

+# Launch server

-npm start
+npm start or node server.js

-Note: currently reads AWS access credentials from system config file

-Note: access from ip addr, running local file causes CORS error
+# Note

+If running locally, use localhost in browser to navigate pages instead of running local .html files, as this prevents a CORS error.